|

 In he past this bear has been extensively hunted due to

 its reputation for aggression and drop destruction.
-Today is suffering through
+Today sloth bear is suffering through

 |